-Certificate holders / applicants should provide a report from their HIV specialist to confirm that they remain stable with no symptoms or signs related to HIV infection or their ART.

-A summary of points to be covered by the HIV specialist are:
+Certificate holders/applicants should provide a report from their HIV specialist to confirm that they remain stable with no symptoms or signs related to HIV infection or their ART.
+The report should include viral load and any CD4 count since their last report.
+Blood results should include cholesterol, blood glucose and LFTs and FBC or other recommended monitoring tests appropriate to the medication being taken.
+Development of any relevant new co-infections as indicated by the HIV specialist should also be mentioned.